Are you considering equity release, but don’t know what happens when you die? This is a very important question, but luckily we have all the answers.

 It depends on the company and the type of equity release plan you had, but usually, these things take about 6 months.

-If your family doesn’t want or are unable to wait for this process.
+If your family doesn’t want or is unable to wait for this process.
 In that case, their beneficiaries will need to contact their estate lawyer or accountant who worked with your original solicitor if there was one involved when you signed up because they’ll be able to help them set everything else in motion without any problems arising afterward due to lack information.

-This could also mean arranging final payments while working closely with any other assets leftover from your estate, which may include savings accounts or shares depending on how much you were left with as well as any other investments you may have had.
+This could also mean arranging final payments while working closely with any other assets4 leftover from your estate, which may include savings accounts or shares depending on how much you were left with as well as any other investments you may have had.

 There’s not too much to do on the part of your beneficiaries in this case because it all depends on what type of equity release plan they had and whether or not treatment was being received through that arrangement when you passed away.